Founder · Matt's Volleyball League · Since 2023

 What it demonstrates

-• Systems design: tournament logic, scheduling, mix-and-match scoring.
+- Systems design: tournament logic, scheduling, mix-and-match scoring, stateless dedupe for idempotent automated posting.